knohitch/clickveed/COOLIFY_DEPLOYMENT_FIXES.md

 - Maintained all multi-stage build functionality

 This ensures that the required OpenSSL libraries are available for Prisma.

+### 3. Install Both OpenSSL 1.1 and 3.x for Prisma Compatibility

+Even after migrating to Debian Linux, Prisma specifically requires OpenSSL 1.1 (libssl.so.1.1) to function properly.
+Since Debian Bookworm uses OpenSSL 3.x by default, we need to install both versions.

+**Changes made:**
+- Added installation of OpenSSL 1.1 from Debian archives in both `deps` and `runner` stages
+- Kept installation of OpenSSL 3.x for general compatibility
+- Updated package installation to include `ca-certificates` and `wget` for downloading OpenSSL 1.1

+This ensures that Prisma can find the required `libssl.so.1.1` library while maintaining compatibility with other components that may need OpenSSL 3.x.

 ## Files Modified